I did some investigations into Mesh Networks few weeks ago, in which I set up an Ad-Hoc WiFi network on my Samsung S4 phone.

 This isn’t hard once you know it, but I’m rather surprised I couldn’t find any discussion of this.

-Luckily, it is part of the LineageOS image and already on the phone.
+Luckily, the IBSS firmware is part of the LineageOS image and already on the phone.
 In order to load it, open up a shell on your rooted phone:

 $ adb shell jfltexx:/ $ su jfltexx:/ #